-Over half a decade, Macatawa Bank managed to grow its earnings per share at 22% a year.
-This EPS growth is higher than the 6.6% average annual increase in the share price.
-So it seems the market isn't so enthusiastic about the stock these days.
-The reasonably low P/E ratio of 8.25 also suggests market apprehension.
+Over half a decade, Macatawa Bank managed to grow its earnings per share at 25% a year.
+This EPS growth is higher than the 14% average annual increase in the share price.
+Therefore, it seems the market has become relatively pessimistic about the company.
+This cautious sentiment is reflected in its (fairly low) P/E ratio of 11.24.

 The company's earnings per share (over time) is depicted in the image below (click to see the exact numbers).

-We're pleased to report that the CEO is remunerated more modestly than most CEOs at similarly capitalized companies.
+It's probably worth noting that the CEO is paid less than the median at similar sized companies.
 It's always worth keeping an eye on CEO pay, but a more important question is whether the company will grow earnings throughout the years.
 Dive deeper into the earnings by checking this interactive graph of Macatawa Bank's earnings, revenue and cash flow.

 What About Dividends?

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-We note that for Macatawa Bank the TSR over the last 5 years was 55%, which is better than the share price return mentioned above.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+We note that for Macatawa Bank the TSR over the last 5 years was 114%, which is better than the share price return mentioned above.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective